-- Prove our Foothills resource upside by successfully investing in our identified drilling opportunities. - Develop and implement a midstream strategy to maximize the value of our significant midstream infrastructure. - Improve capital structure and financial flexibility. - Instill and drive a high-performance culture. - Implement a carbon emissions management plan. - Apply technology solutions to improve profitability. - Seek new markets for our products. - Develop and implement a "New Ventures" strategy.
+- Expand utilization of the Company's G&P assets by competitively attracting third party volumes derived from existing production, capacity consolidation, and new development within the reach and capacity of its gathering systems. - Prove the Company's Foothills resource upside by successfully investing in identified high impact drilling opportunities. - Improve capital structure and financial flexibility by reducing leverage. - Instill and drive a high-performance culture. - Implement a carbon emissions management plan with focus on mitigating or eliminating Technology Innovation and Emissions Reduction Regulation ("TIER Regulation") carbon compliance cost. - Apply technology solutions to improve profitability. - Seek new markets for its products; and - Develop and implement a "new ventures" strategy.

 Management continues to take a strategic approach to growth and capital allocation to fully utilize the advantages of the long-term nature of Pieridae's low-decline reserve base and supporting infrastructure, and to focus on creating long lasting shareholder value.
-Operational discipline, safe, effective, and efficient operations, community and Indigenous partnerships, cost control, and pursuing opportunities to further embed ESG considerations into our corporate strategy are fundamental to the Company's strategic vision.
+Operational discipline, safe, effective, and efficient operations, community and Indigenous partnerships, cost control, and pursuing opportunities to further embed ESG considerations into the corporate strategy are fundamental to Pieridae's strategic vision.